 Under the Accessibility for Ontarians with Disabilities Act, 2005, all public and private sector organizations must meet the requirements of accessibility standards established by regulation.
 This policy establishes the Integrated Accessibility Standards Regulation in the areas of Employment, Information and Communication and Transportation for the Municipality of Oliver Paipoonge in accordance with Ontario Regulation 191/11.
 This regulation came into force July 1, 2011.

 The Municipality of Oliver Paipoonge is committed to meeting the accessibility needs of persons with disabilities in an effective and timely manner by preventing and removing barriers for persons with disabilities in accordance with the IASR.
 The Municipalities goal is to foster an inclusive organizational culture that is guided by the principles and requirements of the AODA, the IASR and the Code.

-Customers who wish to provide feedback on the way the Municipality of Oliver Paipoonge provides goods and services to people with disabilities can call us, send us a letter, email or contact us through our website or see us in person.
+Customers who wish to provide feedback on the way the Municipality of Oliver Paipoonge provides goods and services to people with disabilities can call us, send us a letter or email, come see us in person or contact us through our website using the Feedback Form accessed through the link below.

 The Municipality of Oliver Paipoonge website adheres to the Web Content Accessibility Guidelines (WCAG) 2.0.
 The site design is accessible to the visually impaired and is user-friendly for all viewers.
 The text enlargement feature allows viewers to increase the size of the font as necessary.
 Text and graphics are accessible by screen readers and legible when viewed without colour.